microsoft/PowerToys/README.md

 Install from the [Microsoft Store's PowerToys page][microsoft-store-link].
 You must be using the [new Microsoft Store](https://blogs.windows.com/windowsExperience/2021/06/24/building-a-new-open-microsoft-store-on-windows-11/) which is available for both Windows 11 and Windows 10.

 ### Via WinGet
 Download PowerToys from [WinGet][winget-link].
+Updating PowerToys via winget will respect current PowerToys installation scope.
 To install PowerToys, run the following command from the command line / PowerShell:

 #### User scope installer [default]
 ```powershell